career decision

 Jobs come from the labour market, the labour market like any market has two sides, employers as sellers and jobseekers as buyers.
 A job vacancy is a derived demand, it can be brand new or vacated post.
 Jobseekers compete to fill job vacancies.

-1. Wages - Unless, wages are frozen across the board, people tend to move and stay put with employers offering more.
+1. Wages - In general, people tend to stay put and do the same job with employers offering more comparable wages as compensation.

-2. Geographical mobility of labour - the degree to which people are able and willing to switch to related jobs horizontally that is within the same knowledge and skills level geographically.
+2. Geographical mobility of labour - the degree to which people are able and willing to physically switch employers to do the same job.

-3. Occupational mobility of labour - the degree to which people are able and willing to switch to unrelated jobs by choice, promotion or demotion anywhere.
+3. Occupational mobility of labour - the degree to which people are able and willing to switch from what they currently do to unrelated jobs.

 Labour mobility agents